sound-mind-banner

 There are some very good reasons why people with depression should not drink alcohol.

-1. Alcohol is a depressant and it depresses the central nervous system and contributes to depression.
+Alcohol is a depressant and it depresses the central nervous system and contributes to depression.

-4. Alcohol depletes the vitamins you have stored in your body and this includes folic acid.
+Alcohol depletes the vitamins you have stored in your body and this includes folic acid.
 Low folic acid contributes to depression.

-5. Alcohol breaks down and then quickly eliminates the antioxidants in your blood.
+Alcohol breaks down and then quickly eliminates the antioxidants in your blood.
 These antioxidants are crucial to good health.
 They are the nutrients in our bodies that help prevent or at least slow down the oxidative damage to our body.
 Oxidative damage is caused by free radicals.
 The free radicals are by-products that are left behind after the cells in our bodies use up oxygen.
 So, if you drink alcohol, you are helping to diminish the protective barrier that comes with antioxidants.
 Even if you are eating well and eating all the foods that are full of antioxidants, you are helping to diminish their power to keep the body healthy.
 Oxidative damage contributes to health problems such as cancer, diabetes and heart disease.

-6. Alcohol can also activate an "already existing" gene in your body that has been linked to mental illness.
+Alcohol can also activate an "already existing" gene in your body that has been linked to mental illness.

 For some, the cause of their depression has to do with their alcohol use.
 People who drink often usually have depleted neurotransmitters.
 It can take a long time to bring those neurotransmitters back to a good balance.
-Yet again another reason why alcohol and depression don't mix.
+Yet again another reason why alcohol and depression do not mix.
 Although you can increase those natural brain chemicals yourself and without medication, a person who drinks excessively may need the aid of medication.

 For others, they drink to alleviate their pre-existing depressive feelings.
 But since alcohol is already a depressant, they are only making matters worse and many times without even knowing it.